tyrylu/pyfmodex/readme.md

 import pyfmodex
 ```

 If there is no error, good.
 It worked.
-Playing a sound is a little bit more complicated, than the import, but nothing horrible:
+Playing a sound is a little bit more complicated than the import, but nothing horrible:

 ```python
 import pyfmodex